If you visit a gym late, you may have probably seen a large ball- exercise ball and wonder what sports games they play with such a huge ball.

 - Able to use at home or office

-- Exercise ball can dual-use as a chair
+- The exercise ball can dual-use as a chair

 - No more excuses of no time to exercise.
-Exercise while watching TV, or lunch break!
+You can exercise while watching TV, or lunch break!

 Exercise Ball – Perfect for Home and Office Use too